ichetanmittal/android-webview-sdk/README.md

 # Android WebView SDK

-This SDK provides a simple way to embed a WebView component in your Android application.
+This SDK provides a simple way to embed a WebView component in your Android application with JavaScript bridge capabilities for cross-navigation between web and native components.

 ## Features
 - Easy to integrate WebView component